canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

 Update the __JavaScript__ tab to:

 @sourceref ./3-card-error.js
-@highlight 12,19-26,only
+@highlight 12,18-26,only

 ## Only show the card error when blurred ##
 ### The problem

-Lets only show the cardNumber error if the user blurs the card number input.
+Let’s only show the cardNumber error if the user blurs the card number input.
 Once the user blurs, we will update the card number error, if there is one, on every keystroke.

-We should also add `class='is-error'` to the input when it has an error.
+We should also add `class="is-error"` to the input when it has an error.

 For this to work, we will need to track if the user has blurred the input in a `userCardNumberBlurred` `emitterProperty`.

 ### What you need to know

-- We can call an `emitterProperty`'s value in the template when something happens like:
+- We can call an `emitterProperty`’s value in the template when something happens like:
   ```html
   <div on:click="emitterProperty.emitter.value(true)">
   ```